xiaogang00/LLVE_STCD/README.md

 # Low-Light Video Enhancement via Spatial-Temporal Consistent Decomposition

 This is a pytorch project for the paper **Low-Light Video Enhancement via Spatial-Temporal Consistent Decomposition** by Xiaogang Xu, Kun Zhou, Tao Hu, Jiafei Wu, Ruixing Wang, Hao Peng, and Bei Yu presented at **IJCAI2025**.
+(The previous title is called "Low-Light Video Enhancement via Spatial-Temporal Consistent Illumination and Reflection Decomposition")

 ## Introduction
 In this paper, we present an innovative video decomposition strategy that incorporates view-independent and view-dependent components to enhance the performance of LLVE.
 We leverage dynamic cross-frame correspondences for the view-independent term (which primarily captures intrinsic appearance) and impose a scene-level continuity constraint on the view-dependent term (which mainly describes the shading condition) to achieve consistent and satisfactory decomposition results.
 To further ensure consistent decomposition, we introduce a dual-structure enhancement network featuring a cross-frame interaction mechanism.
 By supervising different frames simultaneously, this network encourages them to exhibit matching decomposition features.